 Where might it lead?

-The design and textiles industry is the UK’s sixth largest manufacturing sector, with the market value reaching over £170 billion last year.
+The fashion and textiles sector (including design, manufacturing, wholesale, media and retail) is estimated to be worth £26bn and employs around 797,000 people.
 Supporting this sector requires a steady supply of creative individuals who can design and develop new fashion and interior products.
 Careers range from fashion forecasting, designing and fabric technology through to pattern cutting, marketing and retail.
 Many of our students go on to study a design related course at degree level, while others choose a foundation course before specialising in a particular area of design.